 switch in minutes · keep your data

-A self-hostable Heap alternative
+A flat-priced Heap alternative

 is smolanalytics a good Heap alternative?